Adaptive partition Factor Analysis: Adaptive partition factor analysis

 Writing $n=\bar{n}_s\times S$ where, $\bar{n}_s$ is the average number of units per group, we have

 from which we can also recognize that if the number of groups $S$ increases the posterior concentrates close to 0, for any group size.
-Thus, despite the apparent inconsistency of a prior that induces skepticism regarding the given group configuration, it facilitates posterior inference.
+Despite the apparent inconsistency of a prior inducing skepticism on the group configuration, it facilitates posterior inference.

 We now move to describe the prior specification for the shared part.
 As before, we include an increasing shrinkage prior for the dimensions of the shared factors, i.e.

 with a cumulative shrinkage prior on $\{\tau_h\} \sim \mbox{CUSP}(\alpha^\eta)$.
 For the diagonal elements of $\Sigma$ we adopt an inverse gamma distribution and specifically $\sigma_j^2\sim \text{IGa}(a_\sigma,b_\sigma)$, which completes the prior specification.